American Sexual

 What’s the best age to start teaching my child about sex?

 You’ve already started!
 Young children learn by observing their parents.
-They watch how you dress and how you carry yourself.
-They see how you interact with the opposite sex; and they notice how you react to intimacy and affection.
+They watch how you dress, how you carry yourself, and they notice how you react to intimacy and affection.
 Now all you have to do is build on their observations.

 How can I open the topic for discussion?